paylike/api-reference/README.md

 - `429 Too Many Requests` (see [429 (rate limiting) on MDN](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/429))
 - `503 Service Unavailable` (see [503 on MDN](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/503))

-For more specific information the response might carry a `Specific-Status-Code` header or include a `code` property in the returned JSON.
+For more specific information the response might carry an `X-Status-Code` header or include a `code` property in the returned JSON.
 Possible values are listed under each endpoint, and [there is a complete list here](status-codes.md).